adafruit/Adafruit_CircuitPython_BoardTest/README.rst

 .. image:: https://github.com/adafruit/Adafruit_CircuitPython_BoardTest/blob/master/docs/test_jig.png
     :alt: Test jig Fritzing diagram

-To use each test, import the library, find the pins available on your board, and call ``boardtest_<test name>.run_test(pins)``.
+To use each test, copy the individual .py or .mpy test(s) into a folder named adafruit_boardtest in the CIRCUITPY drive, import the library, find the pins available on your board, and call ``boardtest_<test name>.run_test(pins)``.
 To run the GPIO test, for example:

 .. code:: python

     import board
-    import boardtest_gpio
+    from adafruit_boardtest import boardtest_gpio

     # List out all the pins available to us
     pins = [p for p in dir(board)] print()
     print("All pins found:", end=' ')

     # Print pins
     for p in pins:
         print(p, end=' ')